mwittig/edimax-smartplug/README.md

 * 20150511, V0.0.8
     * Enforce a default timeout of 20000 msecs to cleanup if client is connected but server does not send a response.

+* 20151231, V0.0.9
+    * Bug fix.
+Always set SmartPlug id XML-Attribute to "edimax" rather than the name assigned to the plug.
+    * Dependency update
+    * Added basic Travis builds